Hornets Eat Bees: Why & How

 European hornet sitting on tree limb with dead honey bee image.

-The most likely time to experience problems from hornet attacks will be in late Summer to Fall.
+The most likely time to experience problems from hornet attacks on beehives will be in late Summer to Fall.
 During this time the hornet colony is at peak population.

 Why Asian Hornets are a Particular Threat

-In addition to their large size, the Asian Giant Hornet has other characteristics that make it a particular threat to honey bees.
+In addition to their large size, the newly arrived Asian Giant Hornet has other characteristics that make it a particular threat to honey bees.

 For reasons not understood, in late Summer the Asian Giant Hornet tends to seek out honey bee hives in particular.
 In this time, other types of prey are less attractive to them.